Breach of Statutory Duty Lecture

 Case in Focus: Lonrho Ltd v Shell Petroleum Co Ltd (No. 2) [1982] AC 173

-The claim was denied on the basis that the claimant was not in the mind of Shell when the purportedly breached the sanctions (there were also a number of issues to do with the law of conspiracy, which are irrelevant here).
+The claim was denied on the basis that the statute was enacted for the benefit of the public generally, and was not intended to confer a private right of action on the claimant (there were also a number of issues to do with the law of conspiracy, which are irrelevant here).

 Of more interest than the result of the case was the discussion of statute-based civil liability.
 The primary test for liability is described by Lord Diplock: